1. The Problem: Setup Decisions Lock the Outcome

 4.1 Renovations (Complete Before Listing)

-Sequence matters: finish the upgrades that affect rent and tenant quality before you publish the ad.
-Tenants price the unit based on first impression.
+Sequence matters: complete upgrades that affect rent and tenant quality before publishing the ad.
+Tenants form value expectations from first impression and first viewing.

-• ☐ Kitchen: durable counters, reliable appliances, bright lighting, clean layout
+- ☐ Kitchen: reliable appliances, bright lighting, functional layout, durable finishes

 4.2 Utilities & Amenities (Write It Clearly)

-Put the structure in the tenancy agreement: who pays, how billed, what’s included, what’s shared, and what is exclusive.
+Put the structure in the tenancy agreement: who pays which utilities, how they’re billed, what’s included, what’s shared, what is exclusive, and any access rules.

 Example structure (template):

 “Rent: $____/month.
 Utilities: Tenant pays ____ (hydro/gas/internet/etc.).
 Landlord pays ____.
-If a fixed utility fee applies: Utilities fee: $____/month.
-The utilities fee is separate from rent.”
+Utilities fee (if applicable): $____/month for ____ (e.g., water/heat/hot water).
+This utilities fee is separate from rent.”

 4.3 Rent Anchoring (Use Defensible Comparables)

-Collect 10+ comps from the same neighbourhood, adjust for condition and inclusions, and then set initial rent accordingly.
+Collect 10+ comps from the same neighbourhood, adjust for condition and inclusions, and set initial rent based on like-for-like evidence.

-• ☐ Document your comps (screenshots + date + address)
+- ☐ Save your comps (screenshots + date + address + key features)

 5. Compliance Alignment: What to Cite (BC + Canada)